Aranguri/sasses2/readme.md

 * Is there a way to download part of the internet (only text.)
 So as to give an agent freedom to choose almost any link but without having to wait for the request.
 (Otherwise standard deep learning probably won't work, because we wouldn't have enough training cases.)
 * Recursive hopfield net
 * Analogies
+* Compositional WE
+* Instead of having one memory for each agent, we can have a shared memory between say a hundred agents.
+Each agent read/writes something to the memory.
+We can distribute this to run it.
+(This could be more useful if we have an agent that queries the memory only once in a while.)
+* More complex relationships between WE
+* Do memories tend to be distributed?

 ## Manns
 ### DMN